 Up to 80% of people with asthma also have hayfever.
 If you would like advice on how to avoid allergy triggers and cope with allergic rhinitis please contact our Asthma Adviceline on 1800 44 54 64.

-The pollen forecast service is kindly supported by Dyson and GSK.
+The pollen forecast service is kindly supported by Dyson.

 - Talk to doctor or pharmacist NOW about taking medication to prevent / reduce symptoms.
 Don't wait until you feel unwell.

 - Keep an eye on our pollen tracker

 - Stay indoors as much as possible on high pollen days

 - Stay away from grassy areas, especially freshly cut places